Lyme disease & tick surveillance program in Alberta

 - This program does not test for Lyme disease in humans.
-If you are concerned that you have been bitten by a tick, see a physician.
+If you are concerned about a tick bite, see a physician.

 - Tests performed on ticks submitted by the public will determine two things:

 - What kind of tick it was;